-Measuring an area of just 2.2 square kilometers, Tuan Chau Island is newly developed touristic zone just outside of Halong City, known for its recreational offerings and beachside resorts.
+Measuring an area of just 2.2 square kilometers, Tuan Chau Island is a newly developed touristic zone just outside of Halong City, known for its recreational offerings and beachside resorts.
+It can serve as a wonderful starting point for your Ha Long trip, but make sure you’re properly informed before you set out for the bay!
+Read our list of top 20 tourist attractions in the Halong Bay area here.

 Sitting in the northwest of Halong Bay, Tuan Chau Island is located 8 kilometers south west of Halong City.
 Connected both by river and road, Tuan Chau is a mere 18km away from Highway No. 1.
 It takes about 2 hours to get there by boat from Mong Cai (although more like 3 by road), and just 1 hour from Hai Phong.